-This feature allows for adjusting the angle of the HUD image.
+This feature allows the angle of the HUD image to be adjusted.

-Press SEL on the steering wheel controls while Head-Up Display Rotation is highlighted to enter Adjust Mode.
-Press ∧ or V to adjust the angle of the HUD display.
-Press ≤ or > to highlight OK, then press SEL to save the setting.
-CANCEL can also be selected to cancel the setting.
-The vehicle must be in P (Park).
-See Instrument Cluster \$ 122.
+Press the thumbwheel while Adjust Rotation is highlighted to enter Adjust Mode.
+Scroll to adjust the angle of the HUD display.
+Press the thumbwheel to confirm and save the setting.
+This feature may only be available in P (Park).
+See Instrument Cluster $\Rightarrow$ 92.